Using gender pronouns in email signatures

 get-mailbox | select UserPrincipalName,ExtensionCustomAttribute5

-Now, I run the CodeTwo Exchange Rules Pro Administration Panel and edit the email signature template in the rule of my choice:
+Now, run the CodeTwo Email Signatures On-prem Administration Panel and edit the email signature template in the rule of your choice:

-Now, all I need to do is place the cursor wherever I want the pronouns to show up and click Placeholder > Message Sender > Exchange Attributes > ExchAttr5 (or any other extension attribute I’ve updated earlier):
+Now place the cursor wherever you want the pronouns to show up and click Placeholder > Message Sender > Exchange Attributes > ExchAttr5 (or any other extension attribute you’ve updated earlier):

 The result

-CodeTwo Exchange Rules can be used by organizations to centrally manage their email signatures.
+CodeTwo Email Signatures On-prem can be used by organizations to centrally manage their email signatures and disclaimers, as well as control mail flow in Exchange Server.
 It lets companies of all sizes ensure unified brand identity and email compliance, while allowing IT to save a lot of time and resources.

 Read also

-CodeTwo Email Signatures 365 is the first and only email signature solution that’s fully Microsoft 365 Certified (the whole infrastructure reviewed & pen-tested by Microsoft).
+CodeTwo Email Signatures 365 is the only fully Microsoft 365 Certified email signature solution (the entire infrastructure reviewed & pen-tested by Microsoft).
 It's an Azure-based cloud service that supports all devices and email apps.
-Our product was co-engineered and awarded by Microsoft, and has the highest user satisfaction ratings.
-With CodeTwo's ISO/IEC 27001 & 27018 certification and our proprietary 4-layer security system, it's the most secure signature solution on the market.
+Co-engineered and awarded by Microsoft, it also holds the highest user satisfaction ratings.
+With ISO 27001 & 27018 certification and a proprietary 4-layer security system, it's the most secure signature manager on the market.
 Watch a short product video

 Recommended articles